emqx/emqx-docs/en_US/rule/backend_sqlserver.md

 ![image](./assets/rule-engine/sqlserver3.png)

 2).
-The ID of the associated resource.
-Now the resource drop-down box is empty, and you can click "New Resource" in the upper right corner to create a SQLServer resource:
+Resource ID: Now the resource drop-down box is empty, and you can click "New Resource" in the upper right corner to create a SQLServer resource:

 Fill in the resource configuration:
 Fill in “mqtt” for database name, “sa” for user name, and “mqtt_public” for password